2AA4-W23/a4-urbanism-prernq/README-A2.md

 mosser@azrael A2 % mvn install
 ```

-After installation, you'll find an application named `generator.jar` in the `generator` directory, a file named 'island.jar' in the 'island' directory, and and a file named `visualizer.jar` in the `visualizer` one.
+After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` one.

 ### Generator